tenev89/Help-a-Paw/README.md

 # Test cases

 Welcome to the test cases repository for the mobile application "Help a Paw", www.helpapaw.org !

-All test cases are located in "Issues".
+## **All test cases are located in _''Issues''_**

 ## About